 amounts needed to meet the This was possible due to the mobilization team's early involvement in project origination efforts and structuring.
-This led to a higher number of projects with mobilization comincreasing number of active continued to generate a steady mobilization partners with an appetite to participate in IDB Invest projects.
+This led to a higher number of projects with mobilization component as a part of the value sive for sovereigns and corpoproposition, together with an rates to raise capital, IDB Invest increasing number of active continued to generate a steady mobilization partners with an appetite to participate in IDB Invest projects.